Campus safety and managing emergencies FAQ

 - What services does UC Davis have for students with mental health problems?

-- Counseling and Psychological Services offers confidential and free assessment, intervention and referral for students, and consultation and crisis response for employees, students and parents.
+- Counseling Services offers confidential and free assessment, intervention and referral for students, and consultation and crisis response for employees, students and parents.
 Other programs — including new faculty orientation, conferences and workshops — provide guidance in identifying and responding to distressed or distressing students.

 - What mental health services are available for students outside regular business hours?